Anatou/pokepedia-semantic-web/README.md

 - missing informations about types effectiveness on each other, which we added based on the file weaknesses.json from <https://gist.github.com/agarie/2620966>
 - from this json file, a script to create triplets with relationships of kinds "avantage", "faiblesse", and "inefficace" between pokemon types
 - all previous modifications are reproductible using the rdf/create_rdf_graph.py
-- additionnaly, the construct query
+- additionnaly, the construct query in rdf/effectiveness_triplets_construct_query.txt is used in a SPARQL engine to generate triplets describing advantages relationships betweens pokemons
+- finally, the RDF graph was splitted using rdf/splitter.py in 4 parts to generate the files in the data directory

 # Provided utilities